 Classification of Solids

 Crystalline solids or crystals have ordered structures and symmetry.
-The atoms, molecules or ions in a crystals are arranged in a particular manner, thus, the arrangement should have a long range order in the solid.
+The atoms, molecules, or ions in a crystal are arranged in a particular manner, thus, the arrangement should have a long-range order in the solid.
 Notice the picture below.
 The particles (i.e. atoms, molecules, ions) have a long-range order in the crystalline solid substance.

 In crystalline solids, there is a regular, repeating pattern of the constituents atoms, molecules, or ions (i.e. particles in the solid substance).